-In the United States, the religious movements that evangelized the west have a tradition of abstinence from alcohol.
+In the United States, the religious movements that evangelized the Midwest have a tradition of abstinence from alcohol.
 This is because alcoholism was a major social problem there in the nineteenth century.
 The crusaders against the ‘demon rum’ were not overreacting; they understood the problem and their actions were completely appropriate to their situation.
-So many of us come from backgrounds that still condemn alcohol consumption even in moderation.
-This business with the wine is a problem for some of us, but not for the people at the wedding reception in Cana.
+Many of us come from backgrounds that still condemn alcohol consumption even in moderation.
+The wine is a problem for some people, but it wasn’t a problem for the people at the wedding reception in Cana.
 The social problems of the nineteenth century still lay far in the unimaginable future.
-Jesus, being fully incarnate in the first century, acted within the first-century context.
+Jesus, being fully incarnate as a first-century man, acted within His first-century context.

 About that wine…

 Some people are queasy about the alcohol and reason that it was new wine, which is nonalcoholic.
 That’s partly right.
 New wine is nonalcoholic, but it’s only available once a year right after the harvest, because it spoils easily.
 The ancient church had Communion every Sunday all year long, and the only way to do that with grape juice would be to wait 1,900 years for Mr. Welch to invent a method of canning it.
 They were too impatient to wait, so they used wine in Communion.
 Other people try to excuse the alcohol by theorizing that people back then drank wine because the water was bad, but that doesn’t even make sense.
 You can’t make good wine out of bad water.
 You can’t make good anything out of bad water.